balancer/docs-v3/docs/concepts/router/overview.md

 ## Query operations
 Query operations allow simulation of various operations on Balancer.
-The queries are expected to be used in an offchain and done by an `eth_call`.
+The queries are expected to be used in an offchain context and done by an `eth_call`.
+Query operations execute the same accounting logic as liquidity operations do and return the data without settling the operation.

 ### queryAddLiquidityUnbalanced
 ```solidity